peterjc/biopython_workshop/reading_sequence_files/README.rst

 All we needed to change was the file format argument to the ``SeqIO.read(...)`` function - and we could load a GenBank file instead.
-You'll notice the GenBank version has given a shorter identifier, and took longer to load.
+You'll notice the GenBank version was given a shorter identifier, and took longer to load.
 The reason is that there is a lot more information present - most importantly lots of features (where each gene is and so on).
+We'll return to this in a later section, `working with sequence features <../using_seqfeatures/README.rst>`_.

 ===================================
 Writing Sequence Files in Biopython